-- 7.6.3.1.
-The Station Operator shall ensure that relevant Interfaces Agreement is documented, signed and implemented between the Station Operator and the relevant Interfacing Operator. - 7.6.3.2.
+7.6.3.1.
+The Station Operator shall ensure that relevant Interfaces Agreement is documented, signed and implemented between the Station Operator and the relevant Interfacing Operator.

+- 7.6.3.2.
 The documented Interface Agreement must include the factors referred to in SANS 3000-2-6, clause 6.4.3. - 7.6.3.3.
 The implementation of the Interface Agreement requirements must include the integration of the train operations with the relevant station operations and other train operations into a seamless safe working system. - 7.6.3.4.
-Applicable operational rules, procedures and specifications shall form part of the Interface Agreement and shall be implemented. - 7.6.3.5.
-The signed Interface Agreement shall be submitted to the RSR for review and possible comments and/or recommendations.
+All Interface Procedures and Standards, rules, specifications and other related documents shall form part of the Interface Agreement and shall be implemented. - 7.6.3.5.
+The signed Interface Agreement shall be submitted to the RSR within 30 days after signing of the Interface Agreement.